Home/Compare/Wahed Invest vs Saturna Amana Funds

 Choose Wahed Invest if...

-Wahed Invest is a better fit when your main need is stocks & etfs, the listed minimum deposit of $100 fits your starting amount, and you want a stronger visible Shariah signal.
+Wahed Invest is a better fit when your main need is stocks & etfs, minimum deposit is not the main filter, and you want a stronger visible Shariah signal.
 The practical question is whether its supported markets, product structure, and fee model match how you actually plan to invest.

 Skip Wahed Invest if...

-Skip or delay Wahed Invest if the $100 listed minimum does not fit your starting amount, your country is not among the 4 listed markets, or you cannot verify the current certificate scope on the provider's own materials.
+Skip or delay Wahed Invest if you need a clearly stated account minimum before comparing providers, your country is not among the 4 listed markets, or you cannot verify the current certificate scope on the provider's own materials.
 Also avoid using any platform feature that introduces leverage, interest, lending, or unclear product exposure unless you have reviewed it separately.

 Choose Saturna Amana Funds if...